siddheshrm/scorecard/README.md

 #### Points Table Updates Based on Match Data Changes (*Temporarily Disabled*)

 ⚠️ **Note:** Editing existing match data is currently disabled.
-To make any changes, please delete the existing match and re-add it with the correct details.
+To make any changes, the existing match needs to be deleted and re-added with the correct details.

 ---